Get Your Own Back

 Get Your Own Back is a British children's television game show created by Brian Marshall.
 Each episode staged a contest between teams of children – attempting to score as many points as possible – and their respective adults – attempting to make tasks as difficult as possible for their child contestants – playing a variety of games.
 The winning child earns a right to get revenge on the adult by ejecting them into a tank of gunge; adult contestants in the show are somewhat embarrassing, for a variety of reasons, to their child counterparts.

-Airing on BBC One's children's television block, it ran from 26 September 1991 to 1 January 2004, and was hosted by Dave Benson Phillips.
+It ran from 26 September 1991 to 31 March 2003, and was hosted by Dave Benson Phillips.
 Peter Simon served the role of voice over in 1995.